 THE WOMEN'S AND GENDER STUDIES MINOR

 The Women's and Gender Studies Minor will be granted to students completing a minimum of 18 credit hours in courses approved for WGS credit.
 Courses meeting the Criteria for Approval of Women's and Gender Studies courses are listed each semester in the UDM Schedule of Classes.
 WGS courses are open to all students whether or not they are pursuing a Women's and Gender Studies minor.
-Upon completion of the WGS Minor, students will:
+Upon completion of the WGS Minor, students will be able to:

 - Demonstrate knowledge of the major concepts and issues of the discipline of Women’s and Gender Studies;

-- Be able to analyze structures of power, dominance, and gender roles and relations;
+- Analyze structures of power, dominance, subordination, and gender roles and relations;

-- Recognize the ways in which race, class, ethnicity, sexual orientation, nation, and other categories inflect how one experiences gender, subordination, and agency;
+- Recognize the ways in which gender intersects with race, class, ethnicity, sexual orientation, nation, and/or other identity categories;

-- Be able to use this knowledge to reflect critically and thoughtfully upon their own academic, personal, and professional lives, as well as their communities.
+- Use this knowledge to reflect critically and thoughtfully upon their own academic, personal, and professional lives, as well as their communities.

 All WGS minors must be assigned a faculty advisor from the WGS Program.
 Please contact the WGS Director, Dr. Rosemary Weatherston (email@example.com), if you are interested in declaring a WGS Minor.